About UD

 A Land Grant, Sea Grant and Space Grant institution, UD is state assisted, yet privately governed.
 It is classified by the Carnegie Foundation for the Advancement of Teaching as having very high research activity, a distinction achieved by less than 3% of U.S. colleges and universities, and it ranks among the nation’s top 100 universities in federal research and development support for science and engineering.
 In 2015, UD received the Carnegie Community Engagement classification, recognizing the extension and impact of its scholarship to society through work with more than 300 community partners in dozens of locales.

-For fall 2023, enrollment totaled 18,159 undergraduates, 653 AAP students, 4,449 graduate students and 960 professional and continuing studies students for a grand total of 24,221.
+For fall 2023, enrollment totaled 18,812 undergraduates, 653 AAP students, 4,449 graduate students and 960 professional and continuing studies students for a grand total of 24,874.
 These students come from across the country and around the globe.

 For FY 2022, externally sponsored expenditures totaled more than $222 million, setting a record for the seventh year in a row, even though the University is not host to an academic medical center.
 UD ranks among the top 10% in federal research funding from the National Science Foundation, USDA, NASA and the Department of Energy, and there are five federally sponsored research institutes at UD.
 The National Institute for Innovation in Manufacturing Biopharmaceuticals (NIIMBL) is headquartered at UD.
 The University has more than 85 research centers, plus 15 core facilities.

-The University has endowment assets of more than $2 billion.
+The University has endowment assets of almost $2 billion.
 UD has a $5.4 billion economic impact in the Northeast Corridor, which supports more than 35,000 jobs.
 In Delaware alone, the impact is $3.2 billion; for every $1 the state invests in the University through its annual operating appropriation, UD generates $23 in economic activity.

 In 2023, the University concluded Delaware First: The Campaign for the University of Delaware, the largest fundraising and engagement campaign in the University’s 280-year history.
 Launched in 2017 with an initial goal of $750 million, the campaign has helped establish several key programs such as the Graduate College and the Honors Colleges, initiatives around innovation and entrepreneurship, partnerships through the Biden School and the construction of several new buildings around campus, including the Ammon Pinizzotto Biopharmaceutical Innovation Center on the Science, Technology and Advanced Research (STAR) Campus and the Whitney Athletic Center.
 In 2021, after achieving the original goal of Delaware First ahead of schedule, President Dennis Assanis extended the campaign and increased the fundraising goal to $1 billion.
-With the support of more than 113,000 donors, the campaign raised a final total of $1.05 billion.
+With record-breaking support of 113,402 donors, the campaign raised a final total of $1.05 billion.

 Resources